Net-Slayer/MordhauModsWiki/docs/README.md

 ---
-title: ReadMe
+title: "\U0001F44B Welcome to the Mordhau Modding Wiki!"
 cmsvisible: false
+description: >-
-description: This community-made wiki is a series of tutorials designed to help you create mods for mordhau using the Official Mordhau SDK
+  This community-made wiki is a series of tutorials designed to help you create mods for mordhau using the Official Mordhau SDK
 ---

 # 👋 Welcome to the Mordhau Modding Wiki!